Know how you can catch up with the ever evolving Indian travel industry

 Over the years, the interest in buying travel insurance has risen.
 It is steadily becoming an integral part of every travel itinerary.
 It makes a lot of sense too, because, at a nominal cost, the insured gets a number of benefits that include monetary compensation in case of loss of life, belongings, or important documents.
 Take, for example, Reliance General Insurance.
 Its insurance plans start at INR 306 and cover medical expenses, loss of passport, trip delay/cancellation/interruption and much more!

+Various itinerary, booking, and expense management tools have made traveling more convenient and fun while giving us better control over every dimension of our journey.
 Mobile tech is just the beginning.
-As the world takes great strides towards novel technology, this era is of Artificial Intelligence and Machine Learning.
+The world is taking great strides towards novel technology.
+The era is shifting.
+Artificial Intelligence and Machine Learning are gradually becoming the new norm.
 We now have virtual chat assistants like RIVA – an AI-powered assistant by Reliance General Insurance that makes insurance buying super simple.
 The days of waiting for a customer care executive to answer your queries are long gone.
 With RIVA, all you need is a Facebook account.
 Interaction and problem solving is a breeze!
-It understands your needs and requirements, and responds accordingly.
+It understands your needs and requirements and responds accordingly.
 The best part?
-Everything is done via Facebook messenger, making the process mobile and expedient.
+Everything is done via your Facebook messenger, making the process mobile and expedient.
 It is a great step toward making travel more intelligent.
-As the people get smarter and more informed, technology has to become more futuristic, and vice-versa.
-We have itinerary management tools, booking management tools, and expense management tools that have made traveling more convenient and more fun while giving us better control over every dimension of our journey.

-To know more about Reliance Travel Insurance plans and RIVA, click here.
+As people get smarter and more informed, technology has to become more futuristic, and vice-versa.